How To Add Charts And Graphs To WordPress

 - Your first row contains your column headings.

-- Your second row contains the series type (e.g. boolean, date, etc.)
+- The second row contains the series type (e.g. string, date, etc.)

-If you are unsure about how to format your data CSV, just study the sample file provided with the plugin.
+If you are not sure how to format your data CSV, simply study the sample supplied with the plugin.

 Upload CSV File From Computer

-The plugin will import the data from the CSV file and display it using the graph/chart type chosen …
+The plugin will import your data and display it using the graph/chart type you have previously selected …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and then click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve picked, the plugin displays various customization settings and options …
+Depending on the chart or graph type you’ve selected, the plugin will display a number of customization options and settings …

 For example, the pie chart offers many configurable options, including: